rajivmanivannan/rn-container-view/README.md

 # ReactiveView

-ReactiveView is a React Native Android Component to load a React Native JS Bundle in the Android App.Using this component,We can create an App with both Android component and React Native component.
+ReactiveView is a React Native Android Component to load a React Native JS Bundle in the Android App.Using this component,We can develop an App with both Android component and React Native component.

 ## Installation